CatalinAmza/crypass/README.md

 example of decrypted file: http://i.imgur.com/7eZ0ZbF.png

-key initialiazed during first use (comment out line: "#decrypt(FILE, key)" for the first usage)
+key initialiazed during first use (comment out line 123 for the first usage)

 USE WITH:
 * python 3.4